 Square Capital is Square’s business funding program.
 In order to apply for Square Capital, you must process payments with the company or be eligible through one of Square’s partnerships, such as Upserve.
 If you are already a Square client, your eligibility is based on your history with the company and how much you process in credit and debit transactions.

-If you aren’t a current client and are considering Square, be sure to check our Square review and profile.
+Not a client but considering Square?
+Check our Square review and profile.

 If you’re eligible, your options will be specific to what Square has assessed for your business.
 Offers will be shown in your merchant dashboard, and will include the amount of money you can borrow, what you will owe back, and what percentage of your credit and debit card sales would be extracted until your cash advance is repaid.